moemura/asp.net-mvc-example-invoicing-app/README.md

 ## Installation

- * Download the code and open with Visual Studio 2010 Express or above.
+ * Download the code and open with Visual Studio 2017.
  * NuGet packages are included.
 If you have any problem please follow [this instructions](http://stackoverflow.com/questions/6876732/how-do-i-get-nuget-to-install-update-all-the-packages-in-the-packages-config)
  * By default the project is using SQL Server Compact database.
 You can easily change it to use SQL Server Express or above by modifying web.config file (connectionStrings section).
- * By using Code First and EF 4.1 the database will be recreated when you first run the project.
+ * By using Code First and EF 6 the database will be recreated when you first run the project.
+ * Install https://github.com/ErikEJ/SqlCeToolbox to manage SQL CE database inside Visual Studio.

 ### Altering connectionStrings section